DerSympApp

 Duration: Sept.
 2018 - Feb.
 2024

-Former members: Tristan Bozec (postdoc), Albin Grataloup (PhD), Timothy Hosgood (scientist), Corina Keller (PhD), David Kern (postdoc), Joost Nuiten (postdoc), Pelle Steffens (PhD)
+Former members: Tristan Bozec (postdoc), Albin Grataloup (PhD), Timothy Hosgood (scientist), Corina Keller (PhD), David Kern (postdoc), Julien Korinman (postdoc), Joost Nuiten (postdoc), Pelle Steffens (PhD), Alexander Vitanov (postdoc)

 Context: